Drone pilot jobs – expected earnings and opportunities

 A healthy job market

-There are many uses for flying a drone in many different industries but to do so a trained pilot is needed, requiring highly sought after skills and qualifications which are currently rare to find.
+There are many uses for flying a drone in many different industries but to do so a trained drone pilot is needed, requiring highly sought after skills and qualifications which are currently rare to find.
 Many already existing traditional pilots are making the move from operating aeroplanes to vehicles a fraction of the size, whilst the most serious of hobbyist pilots are taking the next steps needed to commercially fly a drone.
 When you look at the figures it is easy to see why.
-In 2013 it was reported by the Association for Unmanned Vehicle Systems International that around 100,000 new jobs would be created in the first 10 years after unmanned vehicles are allowed to take off for commercial purposes.
-The U.S Federal Aviation Administration also predicts that there will be 70,000 jobs created within the drone industry by 2018.
-Even as a prediction, these numbers are huge and with the industry still being so niche, any person qualified and skilled within operating a UAV is guaranteed to be highly sought after by many different companies.
+In 2013 it was reported by the Association for Unmanned Vehicle Systems International (AUVSI) that around 100,000 new jobs would be created in the first 10 years after unmanned vehicles are allowed to take off for commercial purposes.
+The U.S Federal Aviation Administration (FAA) also correctly predicted that there would be 70,000 jobs created within the drone industry by 2018.
+Even as a prediction, these numbers are huge and with the industry still being so niche, any person qualified and skilled within operating a drone is guaranteed to be highly sought after by many different companies.

 There are a wide range of industries utilising the use of drones which means it is a great career path for anyone who wants to say goodbye to monotonous employment!
 One of the most popular applications is for photography and filming used for wildlife and nature projects, as well as in popular TV and cinema for example.
 Emergency services and engineers are also benefiting from the versatility that a drone can bring to any task and they are using them to make their jobs safer.